ufal/npfl129/labs/faq.md

 - _Is it possible to keep the solutions in a Git repository?_

-  Definitely, keeping the solutions in a branch of your repository, where you merge it with the course repository, is probably a good idea.
+  Definitely.
+Keeping the solutions in a branch of your repository, where you merge it with the course repository, is probably a good idea.
   However, please keep the cloned repository with your solutions **private**.